 Auxetic design.
 The ascendancy of the geometric approach is probably most conspicuous in matters of design.
-We have shown in [2, 4] that the stronger notion of expansive behavior, when all distances between joints increase or stay the same, can be completely elucidated in dimension two in terms of a class of periodic structures called periodic pseudo-triangulations (and kinematic equivalence classes of refinements to pseudo-triangulations).
+We have shown in [3, 5] that the stronger notion of expansive behavior, when all distances between joints increase or stay the same, can be completely elucidated in dimension two in terms of a class of periodic structures called periodic pseudotriangulations (and kinematic equivalence classes of refinements to pseudotriangulations).
 An example is presented in Figure 1.

-Figure 1: A planar periodic pseudo-triangulation.
+Figure 1.
+A planar periodic pseudotriangulation.

-We have also shown that expansive implies auxetic, hence this leads to an infinite gallery of planar auxetic periodic mechanisms, by virtue of the fact that all periodic pseudo-triangulations have exactly one degree of freedom to deform.
-While periodic pseudo-triangulations are easy to generate (see [5] section 5(i) for a description and illustration of the procedure), proving their stated properties is not so elementary.
-Interested readers can find the full treatment in [4].
+We have also shown that expansive implies auxetic; hence this leads to an infinite gallery of planar auxetic periodic mechanisms, by virtue of the fact that all periodic pseudotriangulations have exactly one degree of freedom to deform.
+While periodic pseudotriangulations are easy to generate (see [6, section 5(i)] for a description and illustration of the procedure), proving their stated properties is not so elementary.
+Interested readers can find the full treatment in [5].

-The expansive implies auxetic principle is valid in arbitrary dimension, but the structure of expansive periodic frameworks in three or higher dimensions is only partially understood [3].
-In [5], we have relied on the suggestive value of necessary conditions for expansiveness for a couple of new designs of three dimensional periodic frameworks with auxetic capabilities.
+The expansive implies auxetic principle is valid in arbitrary dimension, but the structure of expansive periodic frameworks in three or higher dimensions is only partially understood [4].
+In [6], we have relied on the suggestive value of necessary conditions for expansiveness for a couple of new designs of three-dimensional periodic frameworks with auxetic capabilities.

 Main contribution.
-In the present work, we formulate and prove, in arbitrary dimension $d \geq 2$ , a general principle for converting a finite linkage with adequate prerequisites on d pairs of unconnected joints into a periodic framework with auxetic capabilities.
-From the standpoint of geometric auxetics [5] these prerequisites are natural, elementary and easily satisfied.
+In the present work, we formulate and prove, in arbitrary dimension $d \geq 2$, a general principle for converting a finite linkage with adequate prerequisites on d pairs of unconnected joints into a periodic framework with auxetic capabilities.
+From the standpoint of geometric auxetics [6] these prerequisites are natural, elementary, and easily satisfied.
 This implies endless possibilities for auxetic design in arbitrary dimension.

 Overview.
-In order to control the number of degrees of freedom, we start with a finite linkage in $\mathbb{R}^d$ without self-stress, that is, with infinitesimally independent edge constraints.
-If the linkage has d pairs of vertices which provide, as free vectors, a basis of $\mathbb{R}^d$ , we adopt the lattice generated by these vectors as periodicity lattice and obtain an associated periodic framework by replicating the finite piece via all translations in the periodicity lattice.
+In order to control the number of degrees of freedom, we start with a finite linkage in \mathbb{R}^d without self-stress, that is, with infinitesimally independent edge constraints.
+If the linkage has d pairs of vertices which provide, as free vectors, a basis of \mathbb{R}^d , we adopt the lattice generated by these vectors as a periodicity lattice and obtain an associated periodic framework by replicating the finite piece via all translations in the periodicity lattice.
 This basic construction converts the finite linkage into a periodic framework with the same number of (periodic) degrees of freedom, or, more precisely, with the same smooth local deformation space.
-Thus, in order to obtain auxetic capabilities for the periodic framework we have to require adequate deformations for the finite linkage.
+Thus, in order to obtain auxetic capabilities for the periodic framework, we have to require adequate deformations for the finite linkage.
 It will be seen, as we unfold this scenario, that the resulting requirement is simply an expression of the defining property of auxetic trajectories and can be satisfied by an infinite gallery of finite linkage designs.
-We emphasize the fact that both the simplicity of the principle and the unlimited variety of possible examples come from our geometric theory of auxetic deformations [5].
+We emphasize the fact that both the simplicity of the principle and the unlimited variety of possible examples have their roots in our geometric theory of auxetic deformations [6].

-After reviewing in Section 2 the essential ingredients of this geometric approach, we describe the passage from finite linkages to periodic frameworks in Section 3.
-The design requirement for obtaining periodic frameworks with auxetic capabilities is stated in Section 4 and then construction techniques for finite linkages with appropriate features are developed in Section 5.
-Proceedures for reducing the number of degrees of freedom to one and obtaining auxetic periodic mechanisms are described next.
-In Section 7 we show that affine transformations of a periodic framework preserve the infinitesimal auxetic cone.
+After reviewing in section 2 the essential ingredients of this geometric approach, we describe the passage from finite linkages to periodic frameworks in section 3.
+The design requirement for obtaining periodic frameworks with auxetic capabilities is stated in section 4, and then construction techniques for finite linkages with appropriate features are developed in section 5.
+Procedures for reducing the number of degrees of freedom to one and obtaining auxetic periodic mechanisms are described next.
+In section 7 we show that affine transformations of a periodic framework preserve the infinitesimal auxetic cone.
 This result is relevant for classification criteria.
-A gallery of examples in Section 8 presents an infinite series of auxetic periodic mechanisms in dimension three.
-We mention some topics worthy of further investigation in our concluding Section 9.
+A gallery of examples in section 8 presents an infinite series of auxetic periodic mechanisms in dimension three.
+We mention some topics worthy of further investigation in our conclusion in section 9.